-Ask for flexible work arrangements
+Ask for flexible work arrangements if you want them

 For information about your rights when returning to work from leave, see the Human Rights Commission website.